Prenuptial Agreement Attorney Ogden UT

 Why have a prenuptial / premarital agreement?

 Having a premarital agreement in place doesn’t necessarily mean that the two individuals about to get married don’t trust each other.
 Instead, it often means the two individuals have thought through their individual circumstances and have acknowledged that both would be better off with certain protections in place.
-For example, if Husband is largely in debt and Wife is debt free, a premarital agreement can ensure a certain degree of protection for Wife’s assets.
-Where one spouse has been previously divorced and gone through a traumatizing litigation process, a premarital agreement may give him/her the peace of mind they need to enter into the marriage relationship with full confidence.
+For example, if one spouse has a large amount of debt and the other spouse is debt-free, a premarital agreement can spell out exactly how this debt should be handled and afford the debt-free spouse their desired protections.
+Where one spouse has been previously divorced and gone through a traumatizing litigation process, a premarital agreement may give them the peace of mind they need to enter into a new marriage relationship with full confidence.
 Where one or both spouses have children from other relationships, a premarital agreement can ensure that these children won’t experience financial hardship in the event the new marriage results in divorce.
 In other words, premarital agreements can protect the marrying parties’ peace of mind, their assets, their children, and can limit the need for stressful and expensive litigation down the road.

 Are there things that should NOT go into a prenuptial / premarital agreement?

 Yes.
 Premarital agreements must be carefully drafted in order to be legally enforceable.
 For example, under Utah family law, spouses cannot waive child support in a premarital agreement.
 Additionally, spouses cannot determine who will take custody of unborn children, nor can they legally decide what the future parent-time/visitation schedule will be for children.